Fungal Infections

 Unveiling The Invisible Invaders

 In the vast world of microbiomes that inhabit our bodies, fungi stand as both friends and foes.
-Although they’re essential for our ecosystem, an overgrowth or invasion by more virulent species can lead to a range of skin issues, commonly referred to as fungal infections.
+Although they’re essential for our ecosystem, an overgrowth or invasion by more virulent species can lead to a range of skin issues, commonly referred to as fungal infection.
 Understanding these often-ignored or misunderstood conditions can promote better skin health and general well-being.

 Fungal infections primarily develop when an invading fungus takes over an area of the body and is too much for the immune system to handle.
 Fungi can live in the air, soil, water, and plants.
 There are also some fungi that live naturally in the human body.
 Like many microbes, there are helpful fungi and harmful fungi.
 When harmful fungi invade the body, they can be difficult to kill, as they can survive in the environment and re-infect the person trying to get better.

 Fungal infections are categorized by the area of the body they affect – Tinea pedis affects the feet (athlete’s foot), Tinea corporis the body, Tinea capitis the scalp, and Tinea cruris the groin (jock itch).
 Another common fungal infection is candidiasis, caused by Candida species, affecting areas like the mouth, throat, gut and vagina.
 Onychomycosis affects the nails.
-Many of these infections cause rashes, itching, redness and scaling, and can be mistaken for other skin conditions such as eczema or psoriasis.
-Fungal infections of the scalp may lead to hair loss.
-Nail infections typically lead to thick, discolored nails.

 Fungal infections are typically treated with antifungal medications, available in various forms like creams, ointments, tablets, and injections depending on the type and severity of the infection.
 In many cases, maintaining personal hygiene and keeping the skin dry can prevent fungal infections.